d2l-ai/d2l-en/chapter_preface/index.md

 that has been enthusiastically embraced by the deep learning research community.
-All of the code in this book has passed tests under the latest stable verion of PyTorch.
+All of the code in this book has passed tests under the latest stable version of PyTorch.
 However, due to the rapid development of deep learning, some code *in the print edition* may not work properly in future versions of PyTorch.